Build with BQL

 BlitzStore separates (your units and connections) from ( and ).

-POST /queryandPOST /mutateoperate on dataPOST /definition/import,/definition/query,/definition/mutateoperate on definitions (see )POST /adminuses raw admin JSON, not a{ body, opts }envelopePOST /data/importstreams progress over SSE and requiresAccept: text/event-stream
+POST /queryandPOST /mutateoperate on dataPOST /definition/import,/definition/query,/definition/mutateoperate on definitions (see )POST /adminuses raw admin JSON, not a{ body, opts }envelopePOST /data/importreturns JSON by default; addAccept: text/event-streamfor SSE progress

 Kinds & Fields